cafefargo/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * Data used for the project were obtained from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-~ Code Book
+## Code Book

-* It pretties up the column labels, removes "()-," characters, sets relevant labels (Mean for mean and Std for standard deviation)
-* to CamelCase, and makes the names human readable.
+It pretties up the column labels, removes "()-," characters, sets relevant labels (Mean for mean and StandardDeviation for standard deviation) to CamelCase, and makes the names human readable.

-* Examples of how the column labels have been changed in the tidy.txt data set from the raw date to make them more readable:
+* Examples of how the column labels have been changed in the tidy.txt data set from the raw data to make them more readable:

+### Original Variable Name
+* tBodyAcc-mean()-X
+* tBodyAcc-mean()-Y
+* tBodyAcc-mean()-Z
+* tBodyAcc-std()-X
+* ...

-* Original Name           New Name
+### New Variable Name
-* tBodyAcc-mean()-X       tBodyAccelerationMeanX
+* tBodyAccelerationMeanX
-* tBodyAcc-mean()-Y       tBodyAccelerationMeanY
+* tBodyAccelerationMeanY
-* tBodyAcc-mean()-Z       tBodyAccelerationMeanZ
+* tBodyAccelerationMeanZ
-* tBodyAcc-std()-X        tBodyAccelerationStandardDeviationX
+* tBodyAccelerationStandardDeviationX
-* etc                     etc
+* ...

+* It combines the prettied up "features" column names with the data for "test" and "train" so that the data will have column names.
+* It sets the column names for the "Subject" vector for "test" and "train".
+* It sets the column names for the "ActivityNumber" vector for "test" and "train".
+* It combines the "ActivityNumber" column to the "Subject" data set for "test" and "train".
+* It maps the activity labels to the activity numbers for "test" and "train" so the activies are human readable, not just numbers.
+* It binds the actual data with the activity for each of "test" and "train".
+* It binds the "test" and "train" data sets together to create one large data set.
+* It subsets the data to get only those columns for mean and for Standard Deviation
+* It orders the data by subject, by activity.
+* It builds a data set, tidy.set, for each subject and activity, with the average for each of the Mean and Standard Deviation Features.

+### Mapping Activity Numbers to Activity Labels
-* The activity numbers are mapped to the activity labels (i.e. 1 maps to WALKING, 2 maps to WALKING_UPSTAIRS, etc)
+The activity numbers are mapped to the activity labels (i.e. 1 maps to WALKING, 2 maps to WALKING_UPSTAIRS, etc)
-* Activity Number     Activity Label

 *       1             WALKING
 *       2             WALKING_UPSTAIRS
 *       3             WALKING_DOWNSTAIRS
 *       4             SITTING
 *       5             STANDING
 *       6             LAYING

-*
+### Output File (tidy.txt)
-* The columns in the output file, tidy.txt are as follows:
+The columns in the output file, tidy.txt are as follows:

 * Subject - the subject number - there are 30 total subjects
 * ActivityLabel - the type of activity (e.g. WALKING, WALKING_UPSTAIRS, etc)
 * The rest of the columns represent the average for that particular variable.
-These columns represent all the columns from the raw data thad had "mean" or "std" in their names.
+These columns represent all the columns from the raw data that had "mean" or "std" in their names.